spraakbanken/sparv-pipeline/docs/developers-guide/sparv-classes.md

 ## SourceAnnotationsAllSourceFiles
-List of source annotations to be included in the export.
+Iterable containing source annotations to be included in the export.
 This list is defined in the corpus configuration.
 This differs from `SourceAnnotations` in that the source annotations structure file (created by using `SourceStructure`) of _every_ source file will be added as dependencies.

 **Arguments:**